LakshmiRadhakrishnan09/AWS-Security-Specialist/Extras.md

   ### Identity and Credential Management

   - Create Individual Users
   - Do not use root account.
-Reduce or Remove root user(Delete access keys).
+Reduce or Remove root user access(Delete access keys).
   - Configure a strong password policy
   - Rotate credentials regularly.
 Use **Credentail Report** to audit rotation
   - Enable MFA for priviledged users.( Virtual MFA or Hardware MFA)